microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 ## Label Position

 As alluded to above, we should consider how the label position is determined.
 One of the goals of this feature is to allow us to someday intelligently reflow inputs, so it may be the case that we want to maintain control of label positioning.
 Today we would always draw the label above the input, but in the future we may put it to the side if our rendering space is wide enough, or push it into placeholders if our space is constrained.
-For the time being, we can consider label position to be work for the future so it can line with intelligent reflowing so on v1 it's not going to be considered.
+For the time being, we can consider label position to be work for the future so it can line with intelligent reflowing but for v1 it's not going to be considered.

 ## Other Input Types